-An Intramural Sports program is offered through the Physical Education Department during the fall and spring semesters.
+An Intramural Sports program is offered through Student Activities with assistance from the Physical Education Department.
 Students currently enrolled in the College are eligible to participate.
-Contact the Physical Education Department for more information.
+Contact Student Activities Facilitator, Kelly Hovater, or the Physical Education Department for more information.